karbazol/net8-cppcli/cpp-cli-net8-evaluation.md

 ## Goals
 * Evauluation: Is .NET 8 interoperable with native code (e.g. classic C++ and C++/CLI).
-* Highlight different interop scenarios, which should be as close as possible to those from VISUM and VISSIM.
+* Highlight different interop scenarios, which should be as close as possible to those from productive code.

 ## Project Structure / Architecture